anilalperr/anilalperr/README.md

 - 👋 Hi, I’m Anıl Alper
-- I am interested in Machine Learning and Data Science
+- Interests: Machine Learning and Data Science
-- I am currently learning Operating Systems and Parallel Programming
+- Currently learning Operating Systems and Parallel Programming
-- I am looking to collaborate on AI projects.
+- Looking to collaborate on projects that involve complex algorithms and data structures

 <!---
 anilalperr/anilalperr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.